-Assessing a publisher or journal before you submit your work is an important step to avoid predatory publishers and ensure that the publication is committed to sharing high-quality scholarship to advance the field of research.
+Assessing a publisher or journal before you submit your work is an important step to avoid unethical publishers and ensure that the publication is committed to sharing high-quality scholarship to advance the field of research.

 If you're writing a research paper or thesis, you may also need to check the quality of a publisher or journal before deciding which sources to cite in your paper.